Typically in Rails, forms which post data to a

 A form object is a Plain Old Ruby Object (PORO).
 It takes over from the controller wherever it needs to talk to the database and other parts of your app like mailers, service objects and so on.
 A form object typically functions together with a dedicated controller and a view.

-Now, while there are good reasons to go with either option 1 or 2, I’m going to elaborate on option 3.
+Now, while there are good reasons to go with either option 1 or 2, I’m going to elaborate on option 3 (using a form object).
 There are a few benefits to using a form object in a situation like this:

 If your app is a decent sized web-app, you will likely have a multitude of paths and views through which data gets saved and/or retrieved from your Users table.
 It’s worth thinking about if

 User model should be where these paths meet, because if you’re not careful your controller can devolve into a mess of hard-to-change conditional code.